 Three ways to check in

 Then confirm your seats, and print your boarding passes and bag tags.
-Attach the labels to your bags and take them to the bag drop.
+Attach the labels to your bags and take them to Bag Drop.
 You're ready to go through security.

-You can use self-serve kiosks if you're flying from:
+You can use Air New Zealand self-serve kiosks if you're flying from:

-We can't always offer online or mobile check-in.
+Sometimes we can't always offer online or mobile check-in

 You'll need to check in at the airport if: